Aggravated Robbery

 (B) a disabled person.

-How can I be charged with Aggravated Robbery?
+How can I be charged with an Aggravated Robbery offense in Texas?

-You can be charged with Aggravated Robbery if the state’s attorneys believe that each of the elements of 29.03(a) as described in the section above have been met.
+You can be charged with Aggravated Robbery in Texas if the state’s attorneys believe that each of the elements of 29.03(a) as described in the section above have been met.
+The state will need to allege that you committed a Robbery and specify which one of the aggravating factors they believe applied to the Robbery.

-A conviction for Aggravated Robbery is punished as a felony of the first degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and prison time of 5 to 99 years.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Aggravated Robbery in Texas is punished as a felony of the first degree,[3] with a maximum possible fine under Texas state law of up to $10,000 and prison time of 5 to 99 years.

 Legal References: